-Ronda is a beautiful town in Andalucía, Spain, set in a dramatic location above the Tajo de Ronda.
+Ronda is a beautiful town in Andalucía, set in a dramatic location above a steep-sided gorge.
 It’s the perfect destination for a day trip with a fascinating mix of historical sights in a beautiful Spanish town.

-Straddling both sides of the 120-metre-deep gorge, Ronda has a historical and cultural background in a fairytale setting.
+Straddling both sides of a 120-metre-deep gorge, Ronda has a historical and cultural background in a fairytale setting.

 This all makes Ronda a fascinating and beautiful place to visit.
-Mark and I have visited Ronda several times, most recently in September 2024.
-You can follow our Andalucía itinerary here.
-We always love going to Ronda whenever we’re in this part of southern Spain (which is often)
+Mark and I have been several times, mostly recently on this Andalucía itinerary.

-This article covers exactly how to spend a day in Ronda with an easy-to-follow circular walking route that collects the best attractions.
-We also include some hidden gems slightly off the tourist trail.
+This article covers exactly how to spend a day in Ronda with an easy-to-follow circular walking route that takes in the best attractions.

-To help you plan your trip, we will cover how to get there, the best tours from Málaga and Seville, hotel recommendations, and tips for visiting.
+To help you plan your trip, we also cover how to get there, the best tours from Málaga and Seville, hotel recommendations, and tips for visiting.

 HOW TO GET TO RONDA?

 Ronda is a popular day trip from Seville and Málaga.
-There are plenty of great organised tours which include additional stops at other villages along the way.
+As a result, there are plenty of organised tours, many of which include additional stops at other white villages in Andalucía along the way.

 From Seville (Viator) – This tour includes stops at Zahara de la Sierra, Setenil de las Bodegas and Ronda.
 Pick-up can be arranged from several locations in Seville.